 Welcome to PSJP

-The Princeton Summer Journalism Program (PSJP) is one of the only programs of its kind offering a free residential journalism and college prep institute for high achieving high school juniors from low-income backgrounds.
-Over ten days every summer, up to 40 students from across the country explore current events and world affairs through workshops and lectures led by Princeton professors, professional journalists, and alumni on campus.
-The summer program culminates in the publication of the Princeton Summer Journal, the student-produced newspaper.
+The Princeton Summer Journalism Program (PSJP), which is housed in the Emma Bloomberg Center for Access and Opportunity at Princeton University, is the only program of its kind offering a free, year-long college preparation and journalism program for high school juniors from limited-income backgrounds.
+Our mission is to diversify the fields that impact our democracy through the exploration of the important connection between journalism and critical social and political events.
+Every summer, up to 40 students from across the country explore current events and world affairs through workshops and lectures led by Princeton professors, professional journalists, and alumni on campus.
+The summer program culminates in a 10-day residential experience on Princeton's campus, during which students publish our annual newspaper, the Princeton Summer Journal.
 During their senior year, students are matched with a personal college adviser, who will work with them on their college admissions process.
-Since our founding in 2002, PSJP has graduated more than 400 students who have gone on to attend some of the best colleges and universities and produce content for the most respected publications in the nation.
+Since our founding in 2002, PSJP has served more than 570 students who have gone on to attend some of the best colleges and universities and produce content for the most respected publications in the nation.
 Another 40 will join them this spring, as they complete their senior year and the college admission process!

 - PSJP Press Conference Reveals Outsider’s Perspective